“My gynecologist told me openly that he is against home birth.”

 HOW DID YOU PERCEIVE THE HOME BIRTH?

 “Beautiful!
 It was a powerful birth, and at times it was very intense.
-But at times it was also very relaxed, so from the outside it probably didn't look like I was in the middle of giving birth.
+At other times it was very relaxed, so from the outside it probably didn't look like I was in the middle of giving birth.

-I found it so great to just stay in my bed at first, then walk around my rooms, wear or change my clothes as I wanted!
+I found it great to stay in my bed at first, then walk around, wear or change my clothes as I wanted!
 Without having to go anywhere!

 In the end, it was a difficult birth, which is completely normal.
 However, I had such great support and encouragement from my husband and midwife that I always felt in good spirits.

-It was fabulous that my son only left our house on his 10th day of life and was able to settle into his quiet and protected environment for so long!
+It was fabulous that my son only left our house on his 10th day of life and could settle into his quiet and protected environment for so long!

-Ultimately, my birth was 90% as I had imagined it would be.
+Ultimately, my birth was 90% as I had it imagined.
 And so, almost two years later, the birth is still a very empowering and strengthening memory for me!”

-Do you want to find out more about home births?
-In Home Birth Part 2, Julia tells us all about the formalities and how to mentally prepare for a home birth.
+Do you want to find out more about home birth?
+In Home Birth Part 2, Julia tells us everything about the formalities and how to mentally prepare for it.

 _____ __________________________